Music Publishing vs Distribution (Full Breakdown)

 Make sure that the metadata on your files is correct and matches the metadata on your other files.

-If a recording artist puts in the wrong data, it can be difficult for a publishing administrator to track and collects mechanical royalties.
+If a recording artist puts in the wrong data, it can be difficult for a publishing administrator to track and collect mechanical royalties.

 Gathering royalties as independent artists does;t have to be hard...
 Just input the right info.